-The external 4-20mA current loop gets configured exactly the same way as the internal module to transmit belt rate, speed or weight parameters.
-The user needs to enter the parameter minimum at 4mA and maximum at 20mA.
-If the belt mode is stopped or the value drops below the minimum value, a current less than 4mA will be transmitted to signal a fault condition.
 The 4-20mA is galvanically isolated and needs to be supplied with a power source of typically 24V DC from the target device.
 The receiver should measure the 4-20mA across a 100-200 ohm resistor as outlined in the diagram below.

 To set parameters, press STOP to exit to setup mode.
-Press the MENU key and use the UP/DOWN arrows to select CURRENT LOOP SETUP(37).
+Press the MENU key and use the UP/DOWN arrows to select CURRENT LOOP SETUP.